 This is the most time-saving and useful tools within this blog post, so make sure you practice this one!

-Have you ever wanted to draw inside a shape or path?
+As an addition to this, have you ever wanted to draw inside a shape or path?
 Well you can!

 Much like the clipping mask technique above, draw inside works as a mask too (and it’s super simple!).